I’m a queer sex worker. So, there is it. I’m out. Can I go now?

 As much as I love curiosity and the interest in my life, it very easily becomes the sole topic to talk about.
 When I’m outing myself in a group of people it either makes no-one talking to me any more because they don’t know how to talk about it and feel very uncomfortable talking about it - or (worse) they feel uncomfortable talking to you because you just became a persona non grata.

 Or you have all the attention and whatever the topic was before the outing, will be gone because everyone is so much more interested in you.
 Not actually in you but in your sex life.
-If the topic in the group was taxes and I had a question about doing taxes as a self employed sex worker, I most likely will not even get an answer to my actual question but will be asked 437 questions about evil, nice, ugly, fat, old, skinny, young, handsome, rich or poor clients; about the legal situation of sex work, how I work, when, where, what sex practices are my favourites, how to have anal sex with shitting the other one and if I want sex without payment.
+If the topic in the group was taxes and I had a question about doing taxes as a self employed sex worker, I most likely will not even get an answer to my actual question but will be asked 437 questions about evil, nice, ugly, fat, old, skinny, young, handsome, rich or poor clients; about the legal situation of sex work, how I work, when, where, what sex practices are my favourites, how to have anal sex without shitting the other one and if I want sex without payment.
 (No, I do not.)

 Again: I appreciate curiosity and interest in my work.
 Society knowing more about sex and sex work would be incredible helpful.
 But answering the same questions over and over again can become very draining.
 Sometimes I think about starting to charge for answering these questions.
 It can provide answers to questions - in many professions that is in itself a business model.